-- b) Does the building/structure or artefact contain a sufficient level of external original features and materials? - c) Has the building/structure or artefact retained its original scale without large inappropriate modern extensions that destroy the visual appearance? - d) Is the building/structure or artefact visually important in the street scene?
+- a) Is the non-listed building/structure or artefact of sufficient architectural or historic interest with a largely unaltered general external form and appearance? - b) Does the building/structure or artefact contain a sufficient level of external original features and materials? - c) Has the building/structure or artefact retained its original scale without large inappropriate modern extensions that destroy the visual appearance? - d) Is the building/structure or artefact visually important in the street scene?

-District Policy HA2 Non-Designated Heritage Assets further recognises the value of nondesignated heritage assets, seeks to identify them and offers them some protection.
+District Policy HA2 Non-Designated Heritage Assets further recognises the value of non-designated heritage assets, seeks to identify them and offers them some protection.
 This Plan, too, acknowledges the importance of heritage assets to the village and parish, and recognises that due consideration should be taken of the historic environment in considering development proposals.